Man set off fire alarm after being asked to wear mask by shop keeper

-When Luke Bloxham was asked by a shopkeeper to wear a face mask he responded by leaving the store and triggering the fire alarm - at a time when emergency services were already under the pump with legitimate jobs.
+When Luke Bloxham was stopped by a shopkeeper for not wearing a face mask he triggered the building's fire alarm - at a time when emergency services were already under the pump with legitimate jobs.

 It was one of three times in March when the 22-year-old, who was under the influence of alcohol, activated fire alarms despite there being no emergency.